alantech/iasql/docs/docs/fargate-tutorials/prisma.md

 }
 ```

-6. Pull, or introspect, the schema from your database which will auto populate the rest of the `schema.prisma` file
+6. Pull, or introspect, the schema from your database which will auto-populate the rest of the `schema.prisma` file

 ```
 npx prisma db pull
 ```

-7. Now install and generate the Prisma client in accordance with the introspected `schema.prisma`
+7. Now install and generate the Prisma client by the introspected `schema.prisma`

 ```
 npx prisma generate